symbolworks/symbolfront/README.md

 ## Example Session

-We bring an example session in interacting with typical Sysh application.
+We bring an example session in interacting with typical Symbolfront application.
 The client does not contain knowledge of any application commands.
 Instead, during runtime, the current application context provides a set of commands available in that context, together with their syntax.
 That way, the client remains simple while the application takes care of specific functionality regarding the context.

 When the example session starts, user interface shows: